 42. What are HTML helpers in MVC?

 Answer: HTML helpers help you to render HTML controls in the view.
-For instance if you want to display a HTML textbox on the view , below is the HTML helper code.
+For instance, if you want to display an HTML textbox on the view, below is the HTML helper code.

 43. What are AJAX Helpers in MVC?

-Answer: AJAX Helpers are used to create AJAX enabled elements like as Ajax enabled forms and links which performs the request asynchronously and these are extension methods of AJAXHelper class which exists in namespace – System.Web.Mvc.
+Answer: AJAX Helpers are used to creating AJAX-enabled elements like as Ajax enabled forms and links which performs the request asynchronously and these are extension methods of AJAXHelper class which exists in namespace – System.Web.MVC.

 44. Can you explain RenderBody and RenderPage in MVC?

 Answer: RenderBody is like ContentPlaceHolder in web forms.
 This will exist in layout page and it will render the child pages/views.
 Layout page will have only one RenderBody() method.
 RenderPage also exists in Layout page and multiple RenderPage() can be there in the Layout page.